ortizmeraz/Morphology/Material/Classic Morphology/A-Scheer(2015).md

 62. The boundary matrix (Figure 3) is perhaps the most overlooked of the three elements, especially by those not familiar with urban morphology’s traditions.
 The matrix is the subdivision of an area into bounded spaces.
 63. The boundary matrix relates to another important distinction: plots, and especially paths, have much greater endurance than buildings, and most theories of change are built upon this recognition.
 64. Page 13
-65. Land is the inal category of elements.
+65. Land is the final category of elements.
 For purposes of urban morphology, the natural vegetation, soils, water bodies and topography are the key data points, although other categories pertaining to the natural landscape may also be important from time to time to describe the form of a city.
 66. Conclusion
 67. This paper demonstrates that morphologists can compare their contributions to the knowledge base, using a simple epistemological schema.
 68. The comparison of the schools under this schema is incomplete in this paper.
 However, if it could be rigorously pursued, the comparison could begin to provide clarity in relation to the terms and concepts of the ield, without requiring that one or another research technique be brought into conformity.